mattermost/docs/source/administration/devops-command-center.rst

 If you have an E20 license but the channel export plugin is not installed, or the plugin is installed but not enabled, it’s not possible to select **Export Incident Channel**.

-To install and activate the plugin, navigate to the plugins menu and follow the steps provided.
+You can install and activate the plugin via the `Plugin Marketplace <https://docs.mattermost.com/administration/plugins.html#plugin-marketplace>`_.

 Telemetry
 ^^^^^^^^^^